 Check your Equipment

-One of the main causes for a horse uncharacteristically acting up is actually that the horse is experiencing pain.
+One of the main causes for a solid-minded horse developing arena sour behavior is actually that the horse is experiencing pain.
 A saddle that might be comfortable without a rider might be painful for the horse when it has a rider mounted in the arena.
 Similarly, a bit you are using might be inoffensive when tacking up or riding with loose reins around the yard, but might be extremely uncomfortable when the reins are held as you enter or work in the arena.

 Check your Riding and your Horsemanship

 How do you act with your horse inside the arena vs outside the arena?
 This goes for any specific area that your horse might be misbehaving in.